Never leave accommodation to the last minute

 If you want more details about the booths and products available, you can check our article about shopping in Valencia’s Central Market.

-The Market’s western side overlooks the Plaçadel Mercat street, while the back of the Market, to the east, looks towards Avinguda de l’Oest.
+The Market’s eastern side overlooks the Plaçadel Mercat street, while the back of the Market, to the west, looks towards Avinguda de l’Oest.

 How to get there